EMusic: Company ownership history

+On October 21, 2015, eMusic was acquired by Israeli media startup, TriPlay.

 Features

 eMusic is a digital music store, founded in 1998 as one of the first sites to sell DRM-free MP3s.
 The site also features original editorial content and was expanded in March 2014 to include Wondering Sound, an online music publication which includes eMusic's archived music features, interviews, news, photography, and new long-form articles and interviews.

 eMusic's music store, as of March 2011, had more than 12 million tracks, up from 9 million tracks in September 2010.
 New subscribers can take out a seven-day trial before taking a full subscription; the trial account becomes a billable subscription account after seven days.
 Refunds are possible, under certain circumstances, by contacting eMusic customer support.
 Subscriptions allow users to download a number of tracks per 30-day period.

 eMusic currently offers a number of Membership plans, including Basic, Plus, Premium and Fan in exchange for a monthly fee.
 Every 30 days the download limit is reset (regardless of how many songs were downloaded). eMusic also offers "booster packs" to subscribers, which expire after 90 days rather than after a month, and are consumed when subscribers download tracks beyond their monthly allotments.
 Earlier business models prior to Dimensional Associates' ownership supported an "all-you-can-eat" download subscription.
 For a monthly fee, customers were able to download as many tracks as they wished from the service.

 eMusic was one of the first sites to sell music in the MP3 format, beginning in 1998.
 It differs from other well-known music download services (such as the iTunes Store and Amazon Music) in that it is a download-to-own subscription service.
 However, in 2011 eMusic took its first, limited step into streaming in an effort to help users discover unfamiliar tracks and artists more easily.